docker/docs/docker-hub/billing/faq.md

 For details on the differences between the Team and Free Team plan, see [Docker Billing](index.md).

-### Do collaborator limits differ between Community and Pro?
+### Do collaborator limits differ between Free and Pro?

 Pro includes unlimited collaborators for both private and public repositories.
-Community includes unlimited collaborators for public repositories and up to three collaborators per private repository.
+Free includes unlimited collaborators for public repositories and up to three collaborators per private repository.

 ### How can I create a new Docker Hub account?